 Although many of the Library's periodicals are now online, we still currently subscribe to about 700 print journals and newspapers.
 In addition we have historical runs of many periodical titles that are not available electronically or that have been retained for their research value.
 Periodicals are arranged by Library of Congress classification and do not circulate.
 The Main collection periodicals are shelved on the second floor.
 The Theology Collection periodicals are on the third floor..
 To find a particular periodical title, or to see what we subscribe to in a subject area, use the Journal Finder.
 The Journal Finder includes both print and electronic periodical titles.

 The Physics Reading Room serves as a collection of readily available reference materials to be used by faculty and students in the classroom, for laboratory preparation, and for generation of ideas for student projects.
 In addition to books owned by the Library, there are physics textbooks, miscellaneous donations, and a very large collection of science-fiction novels, many donated by alumni.
 The location of the collection, in J. Albert Woods Laboratories, room 224, makes it a useful resource tool.
 Future acquisitions will include expansion of the current collection by adding additional reference materials and more general-interest introductory science texts.

 The larger, public area of the Roy B. Davis Chemistry Reading Room, located in J. Albert Woods Laboratories, room 206, houses a selected collection of monographic and reference materials which the chemistry faculty wishes to have available for immediate access, often for use in labs.

-The University Special Collections, located in the University Archives Building, contains rare books and collections of books that were compiled over time by authors and people important to Sewanee's history.
+The University Special Collections, located in the University Archives and Special Collections Building, contains rare books and collections of books that were compiled over time by authors and people important to Sewanee's history.
 More information is available from the University Archives and Special Collections Guide.